Donald L. Kohn

 Donald L. Kohn became a member of the Board of Governors of the Federal Reserve System on August 5, 2002.
 He served as vice chairman from June 23, 2006 to June 23, 2010.
 He retired from the Board of Governors on September 1, 2010.

-Kohn was born in Philadelphia, Penn.
+Kohn was born in Philadelphia, Pennsylvania.
 In 1964, he received a bachelor’s degree from the College of Wooster.
 He earned a doctorate in economics from the University of Michigan in 1971.

 Unlike most members of the Board of Governors, Kohn is a veteran of the Federal Reserve System.
 He began his career as a financial economist at the Federal Reserve Bank of Kansas City in 1970.
 In 1975, he came to the Board of Governors, where he was an economist until 1978.
 He then became chief of capital markets in 1978 and associate director of the Division of Research and Statistics in 1981.
 In 1983, Kohn was promoted to deputy staff director for monetary and financial policy.
 In 1987, Kohn became director of the Division of Monetary Affairs.
 Kohn was secretary of the Federal Open Market Committee from 1987 to 2002 and served as an adviser to the Board for monetary policy from 2001 to 2002.